second-state/WasmEdge-tensorflow-tools/README.md

     software-properties-common \
     cmake \
     libboost-all-dev

-# And you will need to install llvm for wasmedgec tool
-sudo apt install -y \
-    llvm-12-dev \
-    liblld-12-dev

 # WasmEdge supports both clang++ and g++ compilers
 # You can choose one of them for building this project